 The pixel size used in the reduction of a calibrator can have a significant effect on the FCF derived.
 The effect is different for both the beam and aperture FCFs, and also for different calibrators.
 Below are a series of graphs of the three most commonly-used SCUBA-2 calibrators: Uranus, CRL2688, and CRL618, which together make up over 70% of SCUBA-2 calibrations.
 A collection of ~20 observations of each calibrator were chosen where the weather was Grade 1 and transmission was 30% or higher at both wavelengths.
 These calibrations were reduced at pixel sizes ranging from 1 to 8 arcseconds, the FCFs measured, and the results plotted.

 The solid blue line marks the standard FCF quoted in Dempsey et al. 2013, with the dotted blue lines marking ±5% variation at 850µm and ±10% at 450µm (beam FCFs typically scatter more than aperture FCFs, due to greater sensitivity to things like telescope focus and shape of the dish).
 At larger pixel sizes (~5 arcseconds) the SCUBA2_CHECK_CAL recipe can no longer determine beam FCFs for CRL618 and CRL2688 at 450µm, and thus they do not appear on the graphs.

 The SCUBA2_MATCHED_FILTER recipe can be applied to data to help locate sources the size of the beam while suppressing residual large-scale noise.
-Applying a matched-filter to calibrators causes a small change to beam FCFS, as seen in the graphs below which show the beam FCFs from a collection of calibrators (the same used for the plots above, using only the 1-arcsecond pixel results) plotted against themselves before and after having a matched-filter applied.
+Applying a matched-filter to calibrators causes a small change of ~2% to beam FCFS, as seen in the graphs below which show the beam FCFs calculated using Uranus (a true point source) using the 1-arcsecond pixel results before (x-axis) and after (y-axis) having a matched-filter applied.